aliasboink/website_blog/content/posts/golang_rss_aggregator/index.md

 ### Secret Handling

-I haven't gone over this, but the `Kubernetes` Secrets that are important are created manually and then the applications receive them as environment variables.
+I haven't gone over this, but the `Kubernetes Secrets` that are important are created manually and then the applications receive them as environment variables.
 The manual creation is the issue - typically one would use an a secret manager and simply pull the secrets from said secret manager.
 Something like Hashicorp Vault if you're really going the extra mile - which I am not.
 In my case I have the data from the secrets saved locally together with the YAML manifests.
 These are deployed locally via a script.

 ### Frontend

-I'm awful at it and therefore I dislike it.
+I'm awful at it as it currently stands.
 I put it together as quick as I can while learning as much as I can in the shortest possible time to have a decent result.
 Mind you, the CSS is all handwritten with the exception of [Flexbox Grid](http://flexboxgrid.com/#top) which proved to be very handy and has a very small footprint.

-Besides touching up what already exists, features can be added that allow for sorting, pulling a different amount of data and so on.
+Besides touching up what already exists, features can be added that allow sorting, pulling a different amount of data, and so on.
 This may also require changes on the backend depending on how far one goes with the features.

 ### CI/CD

 There are plenty manual steps here.
 Releases are not automated. `ArgoCD` doesn't pick up an image if the tag is the same (last time I checked the feature was in beta).
-So and so forth, but I don't really care to change these aspects as the project is very small in size and I prefer to have the control over these steps as they're not something one may forget - and if I do I can just check this post!
+So and so forth, but I don't consider it necessary to change these aspects as the project is very small in size and I prefer to have the control over these steps as they're not something one may forget - and if I do I can just check this post!

 ## Where is the RSS Aggregator accessible?